MellowYarker/FireMap/README.md

 * I'll be adding more descriptive docstrings over time.
 The doctests in clean.py should give a pretty good intuition of what each function does.

-* The map is becoming more useable.
+* The map is becoming more usable.
 I need to do a little more work on the backend before I can work on UI.